JanhaviSoni/Text_Editing_App/README.md

  Installation
  * Install Qt6:
- * Go to folder "Text_Editing_App", compile and build Text_Editing_App.pro
+ * Go to folder "Text_Editing_App" and configure it as project in Qt creator , compile and build and run .
+ *
 ## What has been done
-* Created a text edit area with Edit menu which contains Bold/Unbold and Subscript/Superscript options, where the user give a text input and use the the Edit menu to use various text editing options
+* Created a text edit area with Edit menu which contains Bold/Unbold and Subscript/Superscript options, where the user give a text input and use the the Edit menu to use various text editing options which edits the individual text when selected.
 * Created an "About Me" push button which when clicked displays a simple resume showing details.

 ## Issues/challenges
-1. To understand various features which can be used Dialog box
+1. To understand various features which can be used for Dialog box

 ## Features
-1. Can bold/unbold , subscript/superscript the text
+1. Can bold/unbold , subscript/superscript the given input text
 2. Displays a simple resume when About Me is clicked